shivang1305/netflixgpt/README.md

 - Getting random movie from the movie list as the main movie to play its trailer.
 - Saving all the movies data in the redux store and fetching the data into the UI from the store
 - Made a the video autoplay in loop in the background of the browse page
+- Add GPT search button in the header
+- Make a toggle view of GPT search component.